destructo570/kanban-board-mern-stack/README.md

 # Digital Kanban Board App

 A digital kanban board web app made with ReactJS.
+Manage all your projects and tasks at one place.
+Be more efficient and productive.

-##TechStack
+### Tech Stack
 - ReactJS
 - HTML, CSS, JSX
 - React Router v6